-A 529 plan is a tax-advantaged investment plan designed to encourage saving for the future higher education expenses of a designated beneficiary (typically one's child or grandchild).
-The plans are named after Section 529 of the Internal Revenue Code and are administered by state agencies and organizations.
+A 529 plan is a tax-advantaged investment plan designed to help families to save for a beneficiary’s (typically one’s child or grandchild) future higher education expenses.
+While commonly referred to as 529 plans, they are formally known as “Qualified Tuition Programs,” as defined in Section 529 of the Internal Revenue Code, and are administered by state agencies and organizations.

-All withdrawals from 529 plans for qualified education expenses will remain free from federal income tax!
-Many states mirror the federal tax advantages for 529 plans by offering state tax-deferred growth and tax-free withdrawals for qualified higher education expenses.
+Savings in a 529 plan grow free from federal income tax, and withdrawals remain tax-free when used for qualified higher education expenses.
+Additionally, many states mirror the federal 529 plan tax advantages by offering state tax-deferred growth and tax-free withdrawals for qualified higher education expenses.

 Why State Plans Differ

 Each state that offers a 529 plan determines how its plan is structured and which investment options are offered.
-While most plans allow investors from out of state, there can be significant state tax advantages and other benefits, such as a state tax deduction, a matching grant, and scholarship opportunities, protection from creditors and exemption from state financial aid calculations, for investors who invest in 529 plans offered by their state of residence.
+While many plans allow investors from out of state, there can be significant state tax advantages and other benefits for in-state residents.
+These can include state tax deductions, matching grants, and scholarship opportunities, protection from creditors and exemption from state financial aid calculations.
 Click here to Compare 529 Plans by State.

 Types of 529 Plans

 There are two types of 529 plans:

 There are currently 13 prepaid tuition plans (sometimes called guaranteed savings plans) offered by 12 states and the Private College 529 Plan (PC529).
 These plans allow participants to pre-purchase future tuition at a predetermined rate today.
 Typically, an account owner will purchase somewhere between one and four years of tuition for a young child, and when that child reaches college age, the plan pays out based on tuition rates at that time.
 Investment performance is often based upon tuition inflation.
 Prepaid plans may be administered by states or by higher education institutions.

 College Savings Plans